 14 In certain cases, it may be necessary to apply to a court to have a decision on parental responsibility enforced.
 Which court should I use in such cases and which procedure applies?

-For enforcement of decisions in cases relating to minors, territorial jurisdiction lies with the court in whose district the minor resides, as determined by agreement between the parents or by any other legal means.
+For enforcement of decisions in cases relating to minors, territorial jurisdiction lies with the court in whose district the minor resides, as determined by an agreement between the parents or by any other legal means.
 The procedure followed in enforcing the decision is governed by Act No 161/2015, the Code of Non-contentious Civil Procedure.
 Details of the enforcement of decisions in cases relating to minors are laid down in Decree No 207/2016 of the Ministry of Justice of the Slovak Republic, which also applies to the enforcement of foreign decisions.

 15 What should I do to have a decision on parental responsibility that is issued by a court in another Member State recognised and enforced in this Member State?